 During this time, Martin Luther taught Moral Theology at Wittenberg University and he was also a preacher.
 He heard about the information that indulgences were being sold, and was made aware of sermons being given near Wittenberg by another preacher called Johann Tetzel, a German Dominican preacher who was also the Grand Commissioner for indulgences.

-After the turn of events from the Reformation, which was believed to have ended either during the Peace of Augsburg in 1555 or during the Treaty of Westphalia in 1648, the Catholic Church formed a Counter-Reformation.
-This started during 1545 to 1563 with the Council of Trent.
+After the turn of events from the Reformation, which was believed to have ended either during the Peace of Augsburg in 1555 or during the Treaty of Westphalia in 1648, the Catholic Church formed a Counter-Reformation, which lasted between 1545 and 1563 with the Council of Trent.
 The Council of Trent consisted of many meetings addressing various issues and procedures present within the Church and its systems.

 What followed were new artistic styles and attitudes depicted in religious imagery, better known as the Baroque period.